spicysardine/pycitique_dev/README.md

 # pycitique
-python library for the citique project
+python library for the weather impact on tick borne diseases project